-In Japan, normally the board appoints the CEO or its equivalent from among its representative directors (in the case of a company with a corporate auditor and a board of directors) or representative executive officers (in the case of a company with committees).
+In Japan, normally the board appoints the CEO or its equivalent from among its representative directors (in the cases of a company with a corporate auditor and a board of directors and a company with an audit committee) or representative executive officers (in the case of a company with committees).
 Generally, the CEO will chair the board meeting, and will perform the role of chair of the board in this sense.